7.62×51mm NATO

 The 7.62×51mm NATO (official NATO nomenclature 7.62 NATO) is a rimless, bottlenecked, centerfire rifle cartridge.
-It is a standard for small arms among NATO countries.
+It is a standard for small arms among members of the North Atlantic Treaty Organisation (NATO).

-First developed in the 1940s, the cartridge had first been introduced in U.S. service in 1954 for the M14 rifle and M60 machine gun.
+First developed in the 1940s, the cartridge was introduced in U.S. service in 1954 for the M14 rifle and M60 machine gun.

 The later adoption of the 5.56×45mm NATO intermediate cartridge and assault rifles as standard infantry weapon systems by NATO militaries started a trend to phase out the 7.62×51mm NATO in that role.

 Many other firearms that use the 7.62×51mm NATO fully powered cartridge remain in service today, especially various designated marksman rifles/sniper rifles and medium machine guns/general-purpose machine guns (e.g. M24 Sniper Rifle and M240 Medium Machine Gun).
-The cartridge is also used on mounted and crew-served weapons that are mounted to vehicles, aircraft, and ships.
+The cartridge is also used on mounted and crew-served weapons mounted on vehicles, aircraft, and ships.